vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 where \\( \mathbb{E} \\) is an expected over random vectors from a standard normal distribution.

+Now we can see that we can decompose the softmax into multiplication.

 Next, the proof uses isotropy of the standard normal distribution to invert sign of \\( \omega \\) on one half of the exponential, which results into hyperbolic cosine.